Ultimate Guide: What is a Tool Balancer and How to Use It

 Less Risk of Injury

 Lighter tools have less risk of causing severe injury if dropped.
 On the other hand, any heavy equipment is a significant risk to the operators.
-Using a tool balancer eliminates this risk because you don’t have to carry the load or risk a trip-and-fall.
+Using a spring balancer eliminates this risk because you don’t have to carry the load or risk a trip-and-fall.
 Even the simplest one improves the safety of operators.

 Conclusion